ucla-lppi/report-generator/README.md

 ### Command Line Interface

-Generate reports using the original interface:
+Generate factsheets using the original interface:

 ```bash
 # Generate all report types for all counties